-In December 2020, our sponsor subscribed for an aggregate of 10,062,500 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.002 per share.
-On January 30, 2021, we effectuated a 5-for-6 stock split of the Class B ordinary shares, resulting in an aggregate outstanding amount of 12,075,000 Class B ordinary shares.
+In July 2020, our sponsor subscribed for an aggregate of 10,062,500 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.002 per share.
+On December 2, 2020, the Sponsor effected a surrender of 2,875,000 founder shares to the Company for no consideration On December 9, 2020, the Company effected a share split with respect to the founder shares, resulting in an aggregate increase in the total number of Class B ordinary shares outstanding to 8,625,000 shares.
 Certain of our directors and officers have received a grant of profits interest in our sponsor.
 Please see the section entitled "Certain Relationships and Related Party Transactions."
 Our initial shareholders will collectively own 20% of our issued and outstanding shares after this offering (assuming they do not purchase any units in this offering).
-If we increase or decrease the size of this offering, we will effect a capitalization or share repurchase or redemption or other appropriate mechanism, as applicable, immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of our issued and outstanding ordinary shares upon the consummation.
+The founder shares will be worthless if we do not complete an initial business combination.

-In addition, our sponsor has committed to purchase an aggregate of 7,376,330 (or 8,216,330 warrants if the over-allotment option is exercised in full) at a price of \$1.50 per whole warrant (\$11,064,495 in the aggregate, or \$12,324,495 if the over-allotment option is exercised in full), that will also be worthless if we do not complete a business combination.
+In addition, our sponsor has committed to purchase an aggregate of 6,426,807 warrants (or 7,026,807 warrants if the over-allotment option is exercised in full) at a price of \$1.50 per whole warrant (\$9,640,211 in the aggregate, or \$10,540,211 if the over-allotment option is exercised in full), that will also be worthless if we do not complete a business combination.
 Each private placement warrant may be exercised for one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as provided herein.